Skip to content

 mv server.key server.key.bkp

-1. They have to have the same names as those previous ones – server.crt and server.key
+1. They must have the same names as those previous ones – server.crt and server.key.

 6. The certificate chain in server.crt must have the following sequence: